osstotalsoft/generator-webapp-rocket/README.md

 If you would like to start the application, simply run ``npm run start`` in the newly created folder, otherwise you can begin editing and writing your application!

 ## What is a Generator?
 A Yeoman generator is a scaffolding tool.
 You can use Yeoman to install applications based on templates.
-This repo is an example of a template - an application with a build, code structure, and dependencies installed and organized for you!
+This repository is an example of a template - an application with a build, code structure, and dependencies installed and organized for you!

 Using a generator accelerates application development.
 You don't have to worry about best practices for foundational elements, because we've incorporated them.
 Our template generates a fully functional web application foundation that becomes the infrastructure of your new project.
 Before this miracle generator existed, this code would probably took you a few days to write, oh well... now this will be done in only 30 seconds!